-I am active as a collaborator in a range of musical styles, including with my sleepy rock/ ambient project Bell Monks; with the heavy metal band Realmbuilder; as a laptop composer/ improviser with Skewed and Such and Sonict; and most recently as a film composer with S. Craig Zahler on his films, Bone Tomahawk and Brawl In Cell Block 99, and the forthcoming film Dragged Across Concrete.
+I am active as a collaborator in a range of musical styles, including with my sleepy rock/ ambient project Bell Monks; with the heavy metal band Realmbuilder; as a laptop composer/ improviser with Skewed and Such and Sonict; and most recently creating the scores and original songs with S. Craig Zahler for his films, Bone Tomahawk, Brawl In Cell Block 99, and the forthcoming film Dragged Across Concrete.

 I am a Professor of Music at the University of Wisconsin at Whitewater, where I am the coordinator of the Media Arts and Game Development Program and teach courses in music composition, audio, multimedia, and music technology.